Women's history: Americas

-United States
+United States of America

 Apart from individual women, working largely on their own, the first organized systematic efforts to develop women's history came from the United Daughters of the Confederacy (UDC) in the early 20th century.
 It coordinated efforts across the South to tell the story of the women on the Confederate home front, while the male historians spent their time with battles and generals.
 The women emphasized female activism, initiative, and leadership.
 They reported that when all the men left for war, the women took command, found ersatz and substitute foods, rediscovered their old traditional skills with the spinning wheel when factory cloth became unavailable, and ran all the farm or plantation operations.
 They faced danger without having menfolk in the traditional role of their protectors.
 Historian Jacquelyn Dowd Hall argue that the UDC was a powerful promoter of women's history: